LibiyaMariya/medical-resource-allocation-ml/README.md

 ## Future Improvements
 - Integration with real-time hospital data systems
 - Deployment using FastAPI
 - Use deep learning for advanced diagnosis
+- ## Limitations
+- The dataset used is small and simulated, which may not reflect real-world hospital complexity
+- Model performance may vary with larger and more diverse datasets
+- Does not include real-time data streaming or deployment

+## Reproducibility
+- Random seed fixed at 42 for consistent results
+- Train-test split ensures reproducibility across runs

 ## Author
 Libiya Mariya Jimmy